About Kurt and His Professional Background

-Kurt now provides counseling and psychotherapy to the Madison area through Big Heart Counseling, continuing his compassionate and collaborative work with individuals, couples, and families.
+Kurt now provides couples counseling and psychotherapy to the Stoughton and Madison areas through Big Heart Counseling, continuing his collaborative work with individuals, couples, and families.
 His professional work is informed primarily by Humanistic Psychology, Existential Therapy, Art and Drama Therapy, Attachment Theory, Cognitive Behavioral Therapy, Family Constellation work, and Transpersonal Psychology.
 Kurt also volunteers with Agrace Hospice as a home companion.

 Kurt’s teachers and mentors, to whom he is eternally grateful, have included Gunnar Nilsson, Neelama Eyres, Michael Schiesser, Marsha Hiller LMFT, Bob Shelby LMFT, Ryan Guetersloh LMFT, Shauna Hong LCSW, Jennifer Polse Payne LMFT LPC, Don Guiroy MD, and Armand Volkas LMFT RDT.